microsoft/AzureTipsAndTricks/blog/tip60.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 60 - Use Visual Studio 2017 with Docker Support"
+title: "Tip 60 - Use Visual Studio 2017 with Docker Support"
 excerpt: "Learn how to use Visual Studio 2017 with Docker Support"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-11-29 17:00:00
 ---

-## Intro
+#### Intro

 I've recently covered a variety of Docker topics including: